WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 The sequence must be calculated in a separate database transaction and this requires the IsolationDelegate mechanism, For local transactions, it must open a new JDBC connection, therefore putting more pressure on the current connection pooling mechanism.
 For global transactions, it requires suspending the current running transaction.
-After the sequence value is generated, the actual transaction has to be resumed.
-This process has its own cost,

 [Why you should never use the TABLE identifier generator with JPA and Hibernate](https://vladmihalcea.com/why-you-should-never-use-the-table-identifier-generator-with-jpa-and-hibernate/)
     @GeneratedValue(strategy = GenerationType.AUTO)